viaboxxsystems/jruby-gems-mojo/Readme.md

 ----------
 Small helper library that shows how to get hold of a ScriptingContainer capable of using packaged gems.
-This is intended to be used by you when embedding ruby into a java project.
+This is intended for use when embedding ruby into a java project.

 jruby-gems-plugin-example
 -------------------------